conradakunga/BlogCode/README.md

 ## August 2023

-**18 Aug 2023** - [Defining Relationships With Enum Attributes For Enum Values In C#](https://www.conradakunga.com/blog/enum-attributes-for-enum-values-in-c/) - How to use attributes to enforce relationships between `Enums`
+**18 August 2023** - [Defining Relationships With Enum Attributes For Enum Values In C#](https://www.conradakunga.com/blog/enum-attributes-for-enum-values-in-c/) - How to use attributes to enforce relationships between `Enums`

-**8 Aug 2023** - [Tip - Using JsonSerializationOptions With Refit](https://www.conradakunga.com/blog/tip-using-jsonserializationoptions-with-refit/) - how to control the serialization and deserialization of objects when using Refit
+**8 August 2023** - [Tip - Using JsonSerializationOptions With Refit](https://www.conradakunga.com/blog/tip-using-jsonserializationoptions-with-refit/) - how to control the serialization and deserialization of objects when using Refit

 ## July 2023

-**21 Jul** - [Tip - Adding x-request-id to a HTTP request without changing case](https://www.conradakunga.com/blog/projecting-named-tuples-in-entity-framework-core/) - a workaround around a problem where the HttpClient changes the case of this particular header when it is added.
+**21 July** - [Tip - Adding x-request-id to a HTTP request without changing case](https://www.conradakunga.com/blog/projecting-named-tuples-in-entity-framework-core/) - a workaround around a problem where the HttpClient changes the case of this particular header when it is added.

 ## May 2023